|

 -

-Extra locking facility in axial direction in calcaneum which increase stability by 40 %
+Extra locking facility in axial direction in calcaneum which increase stability

 -